 I was being evicted from my drug den of an apartment in Florida, which sucked, but I’m not sure why I cared at all.
 The only thing I ever used in my apartment was the bathroom sink and a drawer for my needles.
-My family reluctantly came to my aid like so many times before and drove me to Louisiana.
+My family reluctantly came to my aid as they had sone so many times before, and drove me to Louisiana.
 I had heard about the alternative style of treatment that Narconon offers and wasn’t sure what to think.
-I’m very much a natural born skeptic and easily find fault in things, add in a rabid addiction with little hope of changing and you end up with a very difficult person to help.
+I’m very much a natural-born skeptic and I easily find fault in things.
+Add in a rabid addiction with little hope of changing, and you end up with a very difficult person to help.
 That was me to the core.

 I sit now remembering ways I’ve felt over the course of my life and in doing so found many common themes.
-I’m not ashamed to say I’ve always felt essentially helpless, completely lost, hopelessly caught up in the confusion about life in general and I never before had honestly looked at why.
-I hated it, not in an angry way, but the type of hate that slowly consumes and crushes the life out of you.
+I’m not ashamed to say I’ve always felt essentially helpless, completely lost, hopelessly caught up in a confusion about life in general and I never before had honestly looked at why.
+I hated it—not in an angry way—but the type of hate that slowly consumes and crushes the life out of you.
 I’ve written songs about these themes and even felt for a long time that I was meant to suffer such things in order to create more meaningful music.
-This was no way to live, I just needed a way out and to learn a new way of living that would provide some hope of lasting happiness.
+This was no way to live.
+I just needed a way out and to learn a new way of living that would provide some hope of lasting happiness.

 Coming to Narconon was one of the best if not the best, decisions I’ve ever made.
 I am aware of how cliche that sounds, I just don’t know how else to describe it.
 I started off broken and hopeless.
 I now feel healthy and even optimistic toward life in general.
 I came here struggling to maintain my will to live, and now I have a genuine desire to move forward and be the best version of myself that I can be.
 I’m a musician and I never seemed to be able to shake off the nerves associated with playing in front of people, but finding the courage to get up and play open mic nights at Narconon every other Sunday was huge in helping me move past my own insecurities.
 The program wasn’t easy at times, but overcoming my initial skepticism and giving it my best shot has been rewarding in a way I’m not sure I could describe.